 - The maintenance and use of sophisticated management information systems, which provide up to date, reliable data on the risks to which the business is exposed at any point in time. - Actuarial models, using information from the management information systems, are used to calculate premiums and monitor claims patterns.
-Past experience and statistical methods are used as part of the process. - · Documented procedures are followed for underwriting and accepting reinsurance risks. - Reinsurance programmes are structured to adequately protect the solvency and capital position.
-Each year, as part of setting the coming year's reinsurance cover, comprehensive modelling of event probability and amount of exposure is undertaken under a range of scenarios. - · The branch's investment portfolio is managed with respect to key criteria such as the average duration and credit quality. - The mix of assets in which the branch invests is driven by the nature and term of insurance liabilities.
+Past experience and statistical methods are used as part of the process. - Documented procedures are followed for underwriting and accepting reinsurance risks. - Reinsurance is used to limit the company's exposure to negative claims experience. - The branch's investment portfolio is prudently managed with respect to key criteria such as the average duration and credit quality. - The mix of assets in which the branch invests is driven by the nature and term of insurance liabilities.
 The management of assets and liabilities is closely monitored to attempt to match the maturity dates of assets with the expected pattern of claim payments. - The diversification of business over classes within the reinsurance portfolio, separate geographical segments and large numbers of uncorrelated individual risks also reduce variability in loss experience.